Grease (musical): 2011 Chicago revival - The Original Grease

 In 2011, a revival of the original Kingston Mines production was run in Chicago.
 It was titled The Original Grease and carried the tagline "Restored.
 Revised.
 R-Rated.
-Returned to Chicago."
+Returned to Chicago".
 It featured songs and scenes from drafts of both the original Chicago and Broadway productions.
 Unlike the school version, this version reinstated the raunchiness of the original show and references to Chicago locations.
 The sixth Burger Palace Boy was restored and named Miller.
 The Chicago production of The Original Grease opened on May 2 and closed on August 21.
 This version was presented once more in Australia in 2016 from April 6 to May 7.
 In Chicago, Adrian Aguilar played Danny and Kelly Davis Wilson played Sandy.

-2019 UK and Ireland tour and 2022 London run
+2019 UK and Ireland tour and 2022/2023 London runs

-A new production of Grease ran from 17 May to 29 October, 2022 at the Dominion Theatre in London's West End, following a UK and Ireland tour in 2019-2021.
-The west end revival was directed by Nikolai Foster (artistic director of the Curve) and choreographed by Arlene Phillips.
-The production was designed by Colin Richmond, orchestrations and musical supervision by Sarah Travis, lighting by Ben Cracknell, sound design by Tom Marshall and Richard Brooker, and casting by David Grindrod.
+A new production of Grease ran from 17 May to 29 October 2022 at the Dominion Theatre in London's West End, following a UK and Ireland tour in 2019–2021.
+This revival was directed by Nikolai Foster (artistic director of the Curve) and choreographed by Arlene Phillips, with scenic and costume design by Colin Richmond, orchestrations and musical supervision by Sarah Travis, lighting by Ben Cracknell, projections Douglas O'Connell, sound design by Tom Marshall and Richard Brooker, and casting by David Grindrod.
+The production played a return engagement at the Dominion Theatre from 2 June to 28 October 2023.